 Global Health Equity Scholars Program

-If you haven't already read the introductory section about the Global Health Equity Scholars program, please take a look here.
-You'll also read about previous student scholars and examples of their work with the Alliance for a Healthier World.
+If you haven't already read the introductory section about the Global Health Equity Scholars program, please review this information.

 Benefits for Student scholars